lunarfractal/chat-server/how_to_make_a_bot.md

 }
 ```
 <br>
-this is the Cursor class:
+here is the Cursor class:

 ```js
 class Cursor {